 Want to book one of these awards for yourself?
-You can transfer in miles to Etihad Guest from American Express Membership Rewards, Capital One Miles, Citi ThankYou Rewards, and Marriott Bonvoy at varying rates.
+You can transfer in miles to Etihad Guest from Amex transfer partners, Capital One Miles, Citi ThankYou Rewards, and Marriott Bonvoy at varying rates.
 Etihad Guest does not currently have a U.S.-based co-branded credit card, but there are plenty of other ways to earn Etihad Guest miles.

 Delta Air Lines flies a mixture of Boeing 757 and wide-body Boeing 767 planes between JFK and LAX.
 In business class, branded as Delta One, travelers can expect a lie-flat seat and meal service comparable to that of an international flight.
 However, Delta SkyMiles are rarely the best way to fly Delta between JFK and LAX — instead, check Virgin Atlantic Flying Club.

 You can book business class for 52,500 one-way or economy for 15,000 one-way.
 The economy pricing is pretty standard, but it is worth noting that business class seats are significantly more expensive than booking American Airlines tickets via Etihad Guest.